Inside DataOps: 3 Ways DevOps Analytics Can Create Better Products

 However, the company’s existing DevOps tools, including observability and analytics tools like Elasticsearch, weren’t efficient or reliable enough to uncover insights hidden within terabytes of log data.
 This data was generated by Transeo’s applications, load balancers, Kubernetes clusters, and Nginx controllers, all of which had different formats streaming to Amazon Simple Storage Service (Amazon S3).
 The end result was an object data store filled with information that was extremely difficult to access and use.

 As an alternative, Transeo transformed its existing cloud object storage environment into a data lake for cost-effective analytics at scale.
-The team leveraged its new data lake platform to streamline and automate data normalization and indexing, without having to move or transform data.
+The team leveraged its new cloud data platform to streamline and automate data normalization and indexing, without having to move or transform data.
 This capability now helps Transeo ground future product decisions in data.
 In addition, the development team can act quickly on data and ensure that users are not impacted by application and system issues.

 2. Correlate user data and system events to understand user actions